nickmvincent/LinkCoordMin/README.md

-# Quick start
+# Installation
 Pre-reqs:
-node and npm (most recently run with node 10.15.3 and npm 6.4.1) python3 distribution (anaconda recommended)
+* node and npm (most recently run with node 10.15.3 and npm 6.4.1)
+* python3 distribution (anaconda recommended)

-To generating queries, you will need to install `suggest` from here: https://github.com/gitronald/suggests To play with the results_notebook.py, you may want to use a Jupyter-compatible tool, e.g. JupyterLab or VSCode's notebook features.
+To play with the results_notebook.py, you may want to use a Jupyter-compatible tool, e.g. JupyterLab or VSCode's notebook features.

-To install relevant node packages
+To install relevant node packages:

 `npm install`

 ## Generating queries